-- SPEA-V 406 Public Law and the Electoral Process (3 cr.)
+SPEA-V 406 Public Law and the Electoral Process (3 cr.)
 The purpose of this course is to facilitate understanding of the interaction of electoral politics and policy.
-It covers the legal framework of the evolution of the "right" to vote, the impact of the judiciary on the structure of elections, limitations on campaign practices, and the importance of legislative districting and its control. - SPEA-V 407 Public Law and Government Relations (3 cr.)
+It covers the legal framework of the evolution of the "right" to vote, the impact of the judiciary on the structure of elections, limitations on campaign practices, and the importance of legislative districting and its control.

+SPEA-V 407 Public Law and Government Relations (3 cr.)
 The purpose of this course is to build understanding of government relations work as applied to careers in the field.
 It covers the historical evolution of the constitutional right to petition the government with an understanding of the limitations imposed upon the process.
-The interaction of public and private sectors is included. - SPEA-S 407 Honors-Public Law and Government Relations (3 cr.)
+The interaction of public and private sectors is included.

+- SPEA-S 407 Honors-Public Law and Government Relations (3 cr.)
 P: SPEA-S 220.
 Requires consent of SPEA Honors advisor.
 Course covers same content as SPEA-V 407; however, honors students will complete advanced coursework. - SPEA-V 408 Individual Rights, Common Goods, and Public Policies (3 cr.)
 This course considers the tension between individual and majoritarian rights in our constitutional system, and the effects of that tension on the formulation of public policy. - SPEA-V 412 Leadership and Ethics (3 cr.)
 This course is designed to examine the complex leadership issues and challenges facing communities and to explore how citizens and government can work together to address these challenges.
-This includes exploration of how the problems, conflicts, and dilemmas encountered by leaders when making decisions must be considered within an ethical framework. - SPEA-V 421 Metropolitan Development (3 cr.)
+This includes exploration of how the problems, conflicts, and dilemmas encountered by leaders when making decisions must be considered within an ethical framework. - SPEA-V 419 Sustainable Community Development (3 cr.)
+This course examines the challenges of achieving sustainable community development and explores how community planning, zoning, regulation, legistlation, economic policy, transportation strategy, energy policy, and stakeholder engagement can work together to minimize long-term costs and maximize long-term benefits to a community's ecosystem, economy, culture, and public health. - SPEA-V 421 Metropolitan Development (3 cr.)
 Discussion of the process of development in metropolitan regions.
 Includes topics such as economic development, land use evolution, and demographic change.
 Consideration of relevant policy issues. - SPEA-V 422 Transportation Policy Analysis (3 cr.)
 This course examines current issues in transportation to identify the key analytic and management issues that must be considered in developing effective public policy.
-Particular emphasis will be placed on examining the rationale for and actual impact of existing government policies, and on analyzing the likely impacts of policy alternatives. - SPEA-V 432 Labor Relations in the Public Sector (3 cr.)
+Particular emphasis will be placed on examining the rationale for and actual impact of existing government policies, and on analyzing the likely impacts of policy alternatives. - SPEA-V 423 Sustainable Urban Environments (3 cr.)
+(Indianapolis only.)
+An introduction to the policy issues facing urban government in creating sustainable policies.
+The course investigates the social, fiscal, economic, physical, and political aspects of sustainable policies applied to the urban setting. - SPEA-V 432 Labor Relations in the Public Sector (3 cr.)
 P: SPEA-V 373 (Bloomington only).
 An introductory overview of labor relations in the public sector.
 Course includes the development, practice, and extent of the collective bargaining process and administration of the labor agreement by state and local governments. - SPEA-S 432 Honors-Labor Relations in the Public Sector (3 cr.)
 Requires consent of SPEA Honors advisor.

-Course covers same content as SPEA-V 432; however, honors students will complete advanced coursework.
+Course covers same content as SPEA#V 432; however, honors students will complete advanced coursework.